Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 # Heatmap Generation

+Welcome to the **Module One** of this project!

-This guide will walk you through setting up your environment, creating heatmaps with QGIS and Python, and visualizing data from our sorghum research field trials.
+This guide will walk you through setting up your environment, **creating heatmaps with QGIS and Python**, and **visualizing data** from our sorghum research field trials.
 These instructions are designed to be accessible for high school students and will help you explore geospatial data and its applications.

 ![Heatmap result image](/images/QGIS/heatmap_after_satelitte_layer.webp)